 Falls Between These Streets: 14th Street in the north, down to Houston Street

 Includes These Neighborhoods: the West Village and the East Village

 This is where we are and staying here might be expensive, but getting to and from freshmen dorms is easy.

 We say "Howston", not "Hewston" just so you know.

 Falls Between These Streets: Houston Street to the north and the bottom of Manhattan in the south.

 Neighborhoods include: SoHo, Little Italy, Lower East Side, Chinatown, TriBeCa, Financial District, and Battery Park City.

 Hotels in these areas will require a long walk or a subway ride to get to the Washington Square area, and if you're coming from the Lower East Side pay special close attention to where those trains are.
 Some of them are going to be a long way from your hotel.

-you're gonna need to take a train downtown, it will take you about 30-40 minutes.
+You are going to need to take a train downtown, which will take you about 30-40 minutes.